merodiro/settings/README.md

 ## Usage

 ### Set settings
-It creates a record if the key doesn't exist or update it if the key exists and update the cache
+creates a record if the key doesn't exist or update it if the key exists in addition  to updating the cache

 ```php
 Settings::set('key', 'value');